How to Pack For a Swim Meet

 Keep your goggles and their extra pieces in a place that’s easy to grab in your bag.
 And always know where you keep them.
 Digging through your bag just before a race to find your spare goggles isn’t ideal.

+At a minimum, you should bring at least one towel.
 How many towels to bring though depends on each swimmer.
-Personally, we suggesting bringing at least two towels, in addition to a shammy and a microfiber towel.
-Although it’s not uncommon to see swimmers who only bring one towel.
+Personally, I suggesting bringing at least two towels, in addition to a shammy and a microfiber towel.
+This way you’re rarely stuck with a towel that’s too saturated to use.

 Related Article: 5 Reasons to Own a Shammy